-- Any student demonstrating characteristics of substance abuse, emotional, or mental illness will be directed to a health care provider for diagnosis and treatment. - If the student is in a patient care setting, the student will be removed from the clinical setting immediately by the instructor and referred to seek appropriate attention with a physician or the COC Student Health Center. - If the Behavioral Intervention Team (BIT) is notified, the student is required to comply with BIT follow-up recommendations.
-The course instructor or nursing program director will communicate with the BIT team regarding ability to return to clinical. - The student may be dropped from the program. - Reentry into the nursing program will be considered on a space available basis only after documentation of aggressive, continuous rehabilitation, or counseling and recommendation from a physician indicating satisfactory health status. - The BRN requires students to show evidence of rehabilitation when submitting application for licensure.
+- Any student demonstrating characteristics of substance abuse, emotional, or mental illness will be directed to a health care provider for diagnosis and treatment. - If the student is in a patient care setting, the student will be removed from the clinical setting immediately by the instructor and referred to seek appropriate attention with a physician or the COC Student Health Center. - If the nursing department faculty or staff observe that a nursing student is exhibiting signs of distress, the student may be referred to the College's Student Support Team (SST), with all confidentiality maintained, in order to be provided support and assistance with matters which may be causing the student distress and for which the SST may be able to offer either on campus services or linkage to community resources. - The student may be dropped from the program. - Reentry into the nursing program will be considered on a space available basis only after documentation of aggressive, continuous rehabilitation, or counseling and recommendation from a physician indicating satisfactory health status. - The BRN requires students to show evidence of rehabilitation when submitting application for licensure.